DataKind-DC/rcp2/README.md

 2. Set up a method so that the model can easily be refreshed by the Red Cross team when new home fire datasets are available.

 ## Quickstart Guide
+Here is the general overview of the steps you'll need to perform to get started on our project.
+For a more details on any of the steps read getting-started.md located in the Docs folder.

 #### 1. Get on our Slack Channel
  https://dkdc.herokuapp.com/